 ii) Prohibition of carrying out any commercial activities

 iii) Partial or full loss of financial benefits

-2. Bribery of Public Officials:
+Bribery of Private Officials:

 Unlike other jurisdictions, the Chilean criminal law does not consider a criminal offense depiction concerning benefits allowed to private sector business partners taking into account the contractual negotiations.
 Thus, such transaction remains unpunished, currently from the perspective of the Chilean criminal law.
 However, bribery in the private sector could be managed later on according to its Article 21.